-Welcome to the world of Politics and International Affairs!
+Welcome to the World of Politics & International Affairs!

-Our department’s focus is both domestic and international, with particular strengths in environmental politics and sustainability, political economy of development, and politics of diversity.
+Our department’s focus is both domestic and international, with particular strengths in environmental politics and sustainability, development, and politics of diversity.
 We also have a particular strength in social movements.

 We offer undergraduate and graduate courses in: